The importance of the photoselective properties of plastic films used in greenhouses

 There are plastic films that can be custom-made, depending on the manufacturer, according to the needs and requirements of the land where the crop is located.
 Factors such as the climate or irrigation needs of the area are considered to manufacture these plastics, so agricultural producers usually request anti-drip films, with high UV transmission to contribute to the production and attract beneficial insects, such as bumblebees that help with the pollination process, plastics with different levels of resistance to chemicals, as well as other special films that prevent the entry of UV radiation to control pests, such as the whitefly, more efficiently.

 Developing plastics with photoselective properties requires a permanent investment in state-of-the-art technology to continue innovating and offering increasingly viable alternatives for the benefit of agricultural lands worldwide.
 Today, more companies are manufacturing plastics specifically designed to meet the current needs of farmers, so this phenomenon seems to indicate that we’ll see an increasing presence of plastics with photoselective properties in agriculture in the following decades.
+We invite you to learn about the different cover plastic options from one of the leading companies in agricultural film solutions, Armando Alvarez Group.

 Plastics have allowed producers to transform seemingly unproductive lands into very modern agricultural businesses.
 Global manufacturers can develop solutions specially tailored to the needs of the different crops and geographic areas where agriculture must be sustainable and cost-effective.